 Prospective students will be granted acceptance/approval during the interview process.
-Students will receive a copy of their Educational Success Plan which will show program approved for, program code, and required courses needed to begin the enrollment process.
+Students will receive a copy of their student program evaluation (EVAL) which will show program approved for, program code, and required courses needed to begin the enrollment process.

 Credit by Examination